Heyzap/flex-example-app/README.md

 2 Select Adobe Air+Flex SDK.
 Application was tested with Flex 4.6 and Adobe Air 17.
 3 Set application descriptor to flex-example-app-ios.xml for IOS or flex-example-app-android.xml for Android (located in src/ folder)/
 6 Set "FlexExampleApp" as main mxml file.
+7 Add libraries to the project.
+Common libraries are located under libs/ folder.
+For IOS platform add libaries from android-libs/ folder, for Android add all libraries from android-libs/ folder.
 7 Add all splash screen files located under src ( with .png extensions ) to IOS package files ( for IOS platform only ).
-These files should be places to packege under the root directory.
+These files should be places to package under the root directory.
 Don't use subfolders here.
 8 Setup platform specific settings ( certificates, keys etc ).
 9 Compile and run!